RittmanMead/obi-metrics-agent/INSTALL_OEL5.md

 	chmod u+x ./install-oel5.sh
 	./install-oel5.sh

 This will do all the necessary setup for graphite, tested on SampleApp v309R2.
-It will take a good few minutes to run.
+It will take about five minutes to run.
+Once complete, go to `http://<server>` in your web browser to see the initial graphite page.

 # Step by step installation